 3 weeks prior to class:

 - Prepare your syllabus using the guidelines provided.
-Save a copy in PDF format and upload it into the Content area of D2L.
+Save a copy in Microsoft Word format and upload it into the Content area of D2L.

 - Begin uploading and organizing your other course materials in the Content page on D2L.

-- Setup release conditions on modules or content to restrict student access to follow a certain flow of activities, such as not releasing the course documents until they submit the Online Agreement & Readiness Quiz.
+- Setup release conditions on modules or content to restrict student access to follow a certain flow of activities.

 2 weeks prior to class: